 There’s never been a better time to sign up for T-Mobile international roaming.
-Recently T-Mobile has expanded coverage to 140+ countries, included more high-speed data in the USA for the same price, and added in extras like Music Freedom, Binge On, Data Stash, and free Go-Go in-flight Wi-Fi for a better experience.
+T-Mobile offers international coverage in 140+ countries, added more high-speed data in the USA, and includes extras like Music Freedom, Binge On, Data Stash, and free Go-Go in-flight Wi-Fi.

 T-Mobile International Roaming FAQ